Laudenbach Periodontics & Dental Implants

 Xenogenic Bone

-Xenogenic bone is derived from non-living bone of another species, usually a cow.
-The bone is processed at very high temperatures to avoid the potential for immune rejection and contamination.
-Like allogenic grafts, xenogenic grafts serve as a framework for bone from the surrounding area to grow and fill the void.
+Xenogenic bone is derived from non-living bone of another species — most commonly bovine (cow).
+The bone is processed at very high temperatures to remove any potential for immune rejection or contamination.
+Like allogenic grafts, xenogenic grafts function as a framework that guides the body’s own bone to grow into the void.
+Both allogenic and xenogenic options offer the advantage of avoiding a second harvest site, though bone regeneration may be somewhat slower and less predictable than with autografts.

 Bone Graft Substitutes